Cameo Theatre

 Kenosha, WI 53140

 A tiny downtown showplace with a checkered on-again-off-again history.
-In 1915 Walter M. Burke purchased a tract of land from the adjacent Bain Wagon works and built the still-standing Burke Building (the namestone still graces the upper floors).
-The narrow, low first floor was equipped for motion pictures and was named the Burke Theatre.
+In 1915 Walter M. Burke purchased a tract of land from the adjacent Bain Wagon works and built the still-standing Burke Building (the name-stone still graces the upper floors).
+The narrow, low first floor was equipped for motion pictures and was named the Burke Theatre when it opened on May 16, 1914.
 William Meyer was the first manager.
-Two years or so later, Burke disposed of his interests to a theatrical firm from Joplin, Missouri, which in turn sold it to Mr. and Mrs. Charles Mantkus, who operated it for some time until Charles Collins took it over, and eventualy the Kenosha Orpheum Theatre Company held the lease until the mid-1930s when Manning Silverman acquired the theatre.
-In 1925 a fire damaged the Burke Building, and the theatre was renamed the Cameo.
+Two years or so later, Burke disposed of his interests to a theatrical firm from Joplin, Missouri, which in turn sold it to Mr. and Mrs. Charles Mantkus, who operated it for some time.
+Charles Collins took it over until it was badly damaged by a fire on October 20, 1925.
+Repairs were carried out and it was taken over by the Saxe Amusement Company and reopened as the Cameo Theatre on July 10, 1926.
+In January 1928 it was taken over by the Fox Theatres circuit and was closed.
+Eventually the Kenosha Orpheum Theatre Company held the lease until the mid-1930’s when Manning Silverman acquired the theatre.

-In about 1933 the Cameo was again remodeled (including the installation of sound equipment) after some years of being dark through the early Great Depression, and Don F. Cross assumed its management.
-In the early 1940s, Standard Theatres took over the Cameo, and then there was a brief period wen it was called the Ken-Gay (for the nearby Kenosha and Gateway Theatres) when it played features right out of first-run release at those two theatres.
+On September 17, 1933 following a remodel the Cameo Theatre was reopened and had been equipped with the installation of sound equipment.
+After some years of being dark through the early Great Depression, and Don F. Cross assumed its management.
+In the early-1940’s, Standard Theatres took over the Cameo Theatre, and then there was a brief period when in July 1943 it was briefly called the Chief Theatre, then the Ken-Gay Theatre (for the nearby Kenosha and Gateway Theatres) when it played features right out of first-run release at those two theatres.
+It was closed in January 1945.

 Contributed by Louis Rugani